 - NUR 7087 Field Study in International Nursing or NUR 4902 Guided Study in Nursing.

-- Independent study in your department.
+- Independent study within the student's academic department.

 *Second semester Freshman may be considered under special circumstances if entering with AP (Advanced Placement) credits and permission of the Global Health Minor advisor.